 Rehab.
 Kelly loans Tara her cashmere sweater, and Tara gushes about its fuzzy softness.
 David drops by and gets introduced to the strange little imp, who then has to run along to her therapy session.
 David gives Kelly an update on everything that's going on on the outside, including Steve's purchase of a Harley Davidson.
 Kelly doesn't care 'bout that so much and says she wants the low-down on Colin - specifically: how is he handling their breakup?
 David instantly clams up, but when she insists he spill the beans, he tells her that Colin and Valerie have started seeing each other.
 Kelly's all, "Wha-a?!" and has to sit down to digest the disturbing news.
 She starts to cry, and David seats himself next to her and comforts her with a hug.
 I don't know why this should matter to her so much, since she was the one who dumped him...and for very good reason.

 San Diego.
 The Keats serve paella for dinner - which, Ruth points out, was their dead daughter's favorite meal.
 Um...OK.
 Brandon tells the Keats he was eager to meet them, and Ruth goes, "Why?"
 Brandon says something jokey to try to ease the awkward moment, and this prompts Ruth to bitchily remark that he's a journalist and a comedian.
 Susan informs Brandon that her mom is a Shakespearean scholar and likes to give pop quizzes to guests (sounds super fun), so then Brandon quips that he doesn't know Macbeth from McDonalds.
 As Ruth stares at him in horror, Susan tells her that Brandon's not actually a dumb slouch - he was Student Body President during his sophomore year.
 Ruth looks unimpressed and retorts, "That's all well and good, but all I want to know is: are you sleeping with my daughter?"
 Bwahahaha!
-Susan fibs and claims they've remained chaste - and Brandon shoots her a dumbfounded, WTF? look.
+Susan fibs and claims that they've taken a page from St. Donna's book and remained chaste - and Brandon shoots her a dumbfounded, WTF? look.

 Colin's loft.
 Colin and Valerie are standing out on the balcony, staring up at the stars.
 They reminisce about the European tour they went on as teenagers, and how they all slept under the stars one night.
 Colin tells her he's totes up for a real relationship with her, and she perks up and walks back inside and announces she's going to bed...then coquettishly asks him if he's coming.
 He asks her if she's "sure", and she tells him that as long as Kelly's truly out of the picture, she's up for them moving this thing forward by hitting the sheets.